Robust debate in Parliament over foreign competition in job market

-This was the gist of a 10-hour parliamentary debate that ended past midnight, during which four political office-holders rebutted the Progress Singapore Party's (PSP's) assertion that the Government's foreign talent policy has cost citizens jobs.
+This was the gist of a 10-hour parliamentary debate that ended past midnight, during which four political office-holders rebutted the Pro-gress Singapore Party's (PSP) assertion that the Government's foreign talent policy has cost citizens jobs.

 Finance Minister Lawrence Wong acknowledged that an open economy has its downsides, even though the vast majority benefit.

-The minister sharply criticised the racist and xenophobic undertones in the PSP's rhetoric on foreign talent - an allegation the opposition party has repeatedly denied.
-"Look - if it looks like a duck, if it walks like a duck, if it quacks like a duck, it is a duck," Mr Wong said, adding that such irresponsible politics will divide society and spell disaster for Singapore.
+Mr Wong sharply criticised the racist and xenophobic undertones in the PSP's rhetoric on foreign talent - an allegation the opposition party has repeatedly denied.
+"Look - if it looks like a duck, if it walks like a duck, if it quacks like a duck, it is a duck," he said, adding that such irresponsible politics will divide society and spell disaster for Singapore.

 Mr Leong had urged the Government to take "urgent and concrete" action to restore balance in the job market - starting by raising qualifying salaries for work pass holders and imposing a monthly levy on Employment Pass (EP) holders.